nodejs/node-addon-api/doc/function.md

 The `Napi::Function` class inherits its behavior from the `Napi::Object` class (for more info
 see: [`Napi::Object`](object.md)).

-> For callbacks, that will be called with an asynchronous events from
+> For callbacks that will be called with asynchronous events from a
-> non-JavaScript thread, please refer to [`Napi::ThreadSafeFunction`] for more
+> non-JavaScript thread, please refer to [`Napi::ThreadSafeFunction`][] for more
 > examples.

 ## Example